10 Strong Ways To Make Any Narcissist Respect You

 Narcs crave agreeableness

-Leave them feeling mostly good about you throughout the day, and will respect you and be more likely to bend to your legit wishes.
+Leave them feeling good by lavishly praising them all day, and they will respect you and be more likely to follow your legitimate wishes.

-However, do not over it and always keep yourself safe.
+However, do not overdo it and always keep yourself safe.
+Why?
+Read the next one.

 Once narcissists perceive that they have won a battle, they tend to back off and leave you in peace and hold you in respect.